oracle-livelabs/apex/scm-ai-agent/introduction/introduction.md

 | 3 | [Add Supplier Evaluation and Purchase Order Tools](?lab=3-add-core-tools) | 25 minutes |
 | 4 | [Add the Agent to the Application and Run the Application](?lab=4-run-application) | 10 minutes |
 {: title="Workshop Labs"}

+## Downloads

+If you are stuck or the application is not working as expected, you can download and install the completed application as follows:

+1. Download the [SCM\_INV\_WMS\_EXPORT\_APP.sql](./files/SCM_INV_WMS_EXPORT_APP.sql) completed application export file.

+2. Import the **SCM\_INV\_WMS\_EXPORT\_APP.sql** file into your APEX workspace.
+Follow the steps in the **Install Application** wizard to install the application along with its Supporting Objects.

+3. Once the application is installed, follow Lab 1 > Tasks 1 and 2 to load the data model and sample data, then follow Lab 1 > Task 4 to configure the Generative AI Service.

+4. Follow Lab 4 > Task 2 to set up your user access.

+5. Follow Lab 4 > Task 3 to run the application and walk through the end-to-end procurement conversation.

 ## Learn More